 Derivatives and Hedging Transactions Risk.
 The Sub-Adviser may make use of futures, forwards, forward contracts, options, swaps and other forms of derivative instruments.
 The use of derivative instruments exposes the Fund to additional risks and transaction costs.
 These instruments come in many varieties and have a wide range of potential risks and rewards, and may include futures contracts, options (both written and purchased), swaps and forward currency exchange contracts.
 A risk of the Fund's use of derivatives is that the fluctuations in their values may not correlate perfectly with the overall securities markets.
 Additionally, to the extent the Fund is required to segregate or "set aside" (often referred to as "asset segregation") liquid assets or otherwise cover open positions with respect to certain derivative instruments, the Fund may be required to sell portfolio instruments to meet these asset segregation requirements.
 There is a possibility that segregation involving a large percentage of the Fund's assets could impede portfolio management or the Fund's ability to meet redemption requests or other current obligations.
 Opening derivative positions also exposes the Fund to risk that the counterparty to the transaction defaults.
-Transactions in certain derivatives are subject to clearance on a U.S. national exchange and to regulatory oversight, while other derivatives are subject to risks of trading in the OTC markets or on non-U.S. exchanges.
-Additional risks associated with derivatives trading include but not limited to: counterparty risk, exchange or swap execution facility risk, collateral risk and market risk.
+Transactions in certain derivatives are subject to clearance on a U.S. national exchange and to regulatory oversight, while other derivatives trading include but not limited to: counterparty risk, exchange or swap execution facility risk, collateral risk and market risk.

 LIBOR Transition Risk.
 Certain instruments in which the Fund may invest rely in some fashion upon the London Interbank Offered Rate ("LIBOR").
 The United Kingdom's Financial Conduct Authority (the "FCA"), which regulates LIBOR, ended most LIBOR settings at the end of 2021.
 The commonly used tenors of US dollars LIBOR are continuing until the end of June 2023.
 Actions by regulators have resulted in the establishment of alternative reference rates to LIBOR in most major currencies.
 Various financial industry groups have begun planning for the transition from LIBOR, but there are obstacles to converting certain longer-term securities and transactions to new references rates.
 There is no assurance that the composition or characteristics of any such alternative reference rate will be similar to or produce the same value or economic equivalence as LIBOR or that it will be used as frequently or have the same liquidity as LIBOR prior to its discontinuance.
 It is difficult to predict the full impact of the transition away from LIBOR on the Fund until new reference rates and fallbacks for both legacy and new products, instruments and contracts are commercially accepted.
 The transition away from LIBOR may lead to increased volatility or illiquidity in markets for instruments that currently rely on LIBOR.
-The transition may also result in a reduction in the value of certain instruments held by the Fund.
-Any such effects of the transition away from LIBOR, as well as other unforeseen effects, could result in losses to the Fund.
+The transition away from LIBOR, as well as other unforeseen effects, could result in losses to the Fund.